remytuyeras/remytuyeras/README.md

 I am currently focused full-time on the development of **PyACES**, a fully homomorphic encryption (FHE) scheme.
 In the future, I plan to use this scheme for implementing **secure machine learning models**, particularly in **natural language processing (NLP)**.

 As the project evolves, I plan to join **GitHub Sponsors** to allow those who find value in this work to support its continued development.
-If you’re interested in **advancing FHE research and its applications**, your future support—whether through sponsorships, contributions, or discussions—would be greatly appreciated! :rocket:
+If you’re interested in **advancing FHE research and its applications**, your future support, whether through sponsorships, contributions, or discussions, would be greatly appreciated! :rocket:

 <br>